 She looked up at him with a mixture of nervousness and anticipation.

 Releasing a low laugh, he slid an arm around her slender waist and led her away from the girl dormitory's receiving area.
-They walked towards the empty hallway at a lazy pace; Dilandau not at all worried of being caught as there was an extended celebratory party for their year, them having won another soccer match.
+They walked towards the empty hallway at a lazy pace.
+Dilandau was not worried of being caught as this was an extended celebratory party for their recent soccer match win.

 His experienced tongue flicked across Millerna's lips, demanding entrance that she shyly gave.
 A few seconds more and she was moaning into his mouth, greatly enjoying the intimate attention she was receiving.